 Proper Food Amount: Adult Cat

-while the amount of food that a cat should consume is based on many factors including age, weight & health, it is normal for a healthy adult cat to eat three, 8 oz of canned food or 1 to 2 oz of dry food daily.
+while the amount of food that a cat should consume is based on many factors including age, weight & health, it is normal for a healthy adult cat to eat three, 8 ounces of canned food or 1 to 2 ounces of dry food daily.